npodonnell/probabilistic-recursive-gossip/README.tex.md

 2. Snaps to one of $N$'s occupied slots but is closer to the ideal ID than the current occupier

 In both these cases, $N$ will try to connect to $P_i$  and if successful, close the connection to the previous occupier if there was one, replacing it with $P_i$.
 Whenever a node successfully connects to a new peer it informs all its other peers of the new connection.

-Before a node $N$ [cleanly] disconnects from a peer, it should attempt to "match up" that peer with another node.
-Since it knows the peers of the peer it's disconnecting from, and the peers of all its other peers, $N$ can trivially calculate the peer who has an ideal ID closest to the disconnecting peer and currently has either no occupier or a less suitable occupier in that slot.
-Prior to disconnection, $N$ sends a message to the two peers advising them to connect to each other.

-Over time, this process causes the Logarithmic Spiderweb to form.